luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 Duplicate reads are reads with the same start/end positions & exact same sequence.

 ![PCR duplication](http://rseqc.sourceforge.net/_images/duplicate.png)
+A good sample will have the inflexion point low down (i.e. less reads with duplications).
+The higher the inflexion, the worse the sample.

 ### Read distribution
 - mRNA reads should mostly overlap with exons.
 Test this with `read_distribution.py` script